bourumir-wyngs/rs-opw-kinematics/README.md

     between checked configurations can be missed.
   - These "intermediate" poses are flagged and can be included in the output (for simpler robots) or excluded (for advanced robots capable of executing Cartesian strokes using their built-in software).
+    Cartesian endpoints before RRT bridges are always retained, without `LIN_INTERP`, so the output preserves the change from Cartesian to joint motion.

 The following function takes a configured robot, starting joints, landing and parking poses, and the stroke poses.
 See [cartesian_stroke.rs](examples/cartesian_stroke.rs)